 If you are looking for a cost effective, easy to feed, proven diet and are not concerned with eliminating particular ingredients, then kibble is a good option for you.
-At Jack’s Premium, we only offer a very high kibble that does not contain any corn, wheat, soy, or gluten.
-We bring a five start kibble to you at a lower cost.
+At Jack’s Premium, we only offer a high quality kibble that does not contain any corn, wheat, soy, or gluten.
+We bring a five star kibble to you at a lower cost.

 How to choose the right kibble?

-While the thought of raw might gross you out and you might think of what about the bacteria, dog’s love it and their digestive tracts can handle more bacteria than ours.
-There is two ways to feed raw: make it yourself or premade raw meals which are usually completed and balanced.
+While the thought of raw might gross you out and you might think of the bacteria, dog’s love it and their digestive tracts can handle more bacteria than ours.
+There are two ways to feed raw: make it yourself or premade raw meals which are usually complete and balanced.
 Some vets may urge against raw, but this is due to the potential harm to you and not your pet.
-If you are making yourself too, you have to make sure you are giving enough bone or vitamins and mineral supplements.
-This the most ‘natural’ and closest to a dogs ancestral diet.
+If you are making the feed yourself, you need to ensure you are giving enough raw meaty bones or a vitamin and mineral supplement.
+Raw is the most ‘natural’ and closest to a dog’s ancestral diet.
 A raw diet usually consists of raw muscle meat, bones, organs, fruits, and vegetables.